wakesurfer/api-platform-tutorial/scenarios/warrantyClaim/README.md

 #### Register App
 As the *API Manager*, select the *Applications* menu.

-1. Create an Application following the provided naming convention
+1. Create an Application following the naming convention used earlier, prefixing the Application name with your initials or name.

 Click on the created app, and click on the left-hand *Subscriptions* tab.
 Click *Subscribe to Plan* to add an *Entitlement* for the *DeveloperPlan*